 Many READ TA activities went above and beyond initial project plans and targets and achieved additional milestones.
 Among the seven mother tongue languages targeted, curriculum materials for three (Afaan Oromo, Amharic, and Af Somali) were adapted to better address the local context of communities living outside those administrative regions.
 These adapted materials account for 192 of the 320 titles developed under READ TA.
 Moreover, English language syllabi were revised for pre-primary through grade 12, when the original plan was for only grades 1–8.
 Additionally, READ TA curriculum materials and training have reached Somali refugee children living in refugee camps in Ethiopia.

 Ethiopia’s economy and infrastructure are currently experiencing rapid growth.
 To sustain this growth and achieve middle income status by 2025, as the Government of Ethiopia is targeting and the World Bank is predicting, the country will need a workforce that has not only attended school, but one that has learned as a result.
-Through READ TA, we are helping Ethiopia build the foundation for a stronger education system and a more literate population.
+Through READ TA, USAID is helping Ethiopia build the foundation for a stronger education system and a more literate population.